nuejs/nue/packages/nuejs.org/docs/content-collections.md

 collection_name: blog_posts
 ```

-Just like any other configuration option, you can also define the collection globally in `site.yaml` in which case you have the collection available on all your pages or you can define it inside your app on `app.yaml` in which case the collection is available on all pages inside the application directory.
+Just like any other configuration option, you can also define the collection globally in `site.yaml` in which case you have the collection available on all your pages or you can define it inside your app on some `.yaml` file in which case the collection is available on all pages inside the application directory.

 Content collections are "cheap" in a way that they don't cause much performance penalty when the site is generated.
 The collection data is read only once from the file system and then cached with the `collection_name` variable as a cache key.